• ABC Details

 • Excellence in service delivery to a variety of different stakeholders in a complex environment

-• Flexible, responsive and willing to consider others’ opinions
+• Willingness to consider others' opinions

 • Capable of a wide perspective on issues